Return to Index

 - A condition of disgrace or dishonor

-The contrast between the two experiences is clear.
+The contrast between the 2 experiences is clear.
 We experience guilt when we injure someone else with our poor choices.
 Guilt is a natural part of the human makeup and a necessary part of our value system that motivates us to change.
 Guilt encourages us to take action, to right a wrong, and to become a better person.

 Shame, on the other hand, is what we feel when we feel badly about ourselves.
 Shame is a powerful, overwhelming emotion that results when our internal judge and jury declare us guilty with no hope of salvation.